-Western has established a separately designated audit committee of the Board consisting of Andrew Wilder, George Glasier and Bryan Murphy, with Mr. Wilder being the Chair of the Audit Committee.
+Western has established a separately designated audit committee of the Board consisting of Andrew Wilder, Bryan Murphy and Michael Skutezky, with Mr. Wilder being the Chair of the Audit Committee.
 Western's audit committee is responsible for oversight of audits, corporate governance, board nominations, and executive compensation.
-The Board has determined that one of its members, Andrew Wilder, who served until October 2016 as Western's CFO, qualifies as an "audit committee financial expert", as defined by the SEC.
-As defined in NI 52-110, Bryan Murphy and Andrew Wilder are independent members of the Audit Committee.
-All current members of the Audit Committee are considered to be financially literate.
+As defined in NI 52-110, all members of the Audit Committee are independent and considered to be financially literate.

-Mr. Wilder is the Founder and Chief Executive Officer of Cross River Infrastructure Partners, a platform of companies that develop, build, own and operate sustainable energy and food infrastructure projects in North America.
-Focus areas include renewable energy generation from waste, advanced small modular nuclear and geothermal sources, green and blue hydrogen generation and transportation, carbon capture and utilization, and upcycling biomass and waste into alternative sources of protein.
-Prior to founding Cross River Infrastructure Partners, Mr. Wilder founded and ran the Cross River Group, providing capital, business development and operations to alternative asset managers and technology companies, primarily in the natural resources and energy sectors.
-In 2001, Mr. Wilder co-founded and served as Chief Operating Officer and Chief Financial Officer of North Sound Capital LLC, a \$3b peak AUM long/short equity hedge fund manager.
-In 2003, Mr. Wilder also co-founded Columbus Avenue Consulting, an independent fund administration business with 90 clients and \$7 billion in AUA when it was subsequently sold in 2012.
-Mr. Wilder's prior career included serving as a Manager in audit of Deloitte & Touche (in their Cayman Islands and Toronto practices).
+Mr. Wilder is the Founder and the Chief Executive Officer of Cross River Infrastructure Partners, a clean energy infrastructure project developer with a focus on advanced nuclear and clean fuels.
+Areas of focus include capturing and sequestering carbon emissions, generating green hydrogen and ammonia, generating clean power with advanced small modular nuclear reactors, and upcycling biowaste into renewable natural gas and alternative protein.
+Mr. Wilder is also currently a Board Member for Bedford 2030, a community-based climate action non-profit organization for the Township of Bedford, New York.
+In 2011, prior to launching Cross River Infrastructure Partners, Mr. Wilder founded and managed the Cross River Group, an advisory business providing capital and business development services to alternative asset managers and institutions.
+In 2001, Mr. Wilder co-founded and served as Chief Operating and Chief Financial Officer for North Sound Capital LLC, an equity hedge fund manager with \$3 billion peak assets under management.
+Mr. Wilder's prior career included serving as a Manager in the audit group of Deloitte.
 Mr. Wilder received the Chartered Accountant (Canada) designation, holds the CFA designation, and received an MBA from the University of Toronto and a BA from the University of Western Ontario.